An authentic journey through Dominica

 High-altitude retreats provide total immersion in nature for those seeking solitude.
 Without grid electricity or distractions, visitors reconnect with the circadian rhythm, waking to the chorus of tropical birds and spending evenings under a canopy of unpolluted starlight.

-Getting around requires planning, as the terrain dictates the pace of travel.
-Whether renting a vehicle or relying on local services, the journey involves steep inclines and sharp turns that reveal breathtaking vistas around every corner, demanding attentive driving.
+Getting around requires planning, as the terrain dictates travel pace.
+Whether renting a 4×4 vehicle or relying on local services, the journey involves steep inclines revealing breathtaking vistas that demand attentive driving.

 • Local minibus shuttles